ArashPartow/math-parser-benchmark-project/exprtk/readme.txt

 the  expression  instance  and  to also  allow  the  expression  to be evaluated using the current value of the element.

+Note:  Any  variable  reference  provided  to  a  given   symbol_table instance, must have a life time  at least as long as the  life-time of the  symbol_table instance.
+In the  event the  variable reference  is invalidated  before  the  symbol_table  or  any  dependent  expression instances  have  been  destructed,  then  any  associated   expression evaluations or variable referencing via the symbol_table instance will result in undefined behaviour.

+The following bit of  code instantiates a symbol_table  and expression instance,  then  proceeds  to   demonstrate  various  ways  in   which references to  variables can  be added  to the  symbol_table, and  how those  references are  subsequently invalidated  resulting in  various forms of undefined behaviour.

+   typedef exprtk::symbol_table<double> symbol_table_t;

+   symbol_table_t symbol_table;
+   expression_t expression;

+   {
+      double x = 123.4567;
+      symbol_table.add_variable("x", x);
+   }             // Reference to variable x has been invalidated

+   std::deque<double> y {1.1, 2.2, 3.3};

+   symbol_table.add_variable("y", y.back());

+   y.pop_back(); // Reference to variable y has been invalidated

+   std::vector<double> z {4.4, 5.5, 6.6};

+   symbol_table.add_variable("z", z.front());

+   z.erase(z.begin());
+                 // Reference to variable z has been invalidated

+   double* w = new double(123.456);

+   symbol_table.add_variable("w", *w);

+   delete w;     // Reference to variable w has been invalidated

+   const std::string expression_str = "x + y / z * w";

+                 // Compilation of expression will succeed parser.compile(expression_str,expression);

+   expression.value();
+                // Evaluation will result in undefined behaviour

+   symbol_table.get_variable("x")->ref() = 135.791;
+                // Assignment will result in undefined behaviour

 The  example  below demonstrates  the  relationship between variables, symbol_table and expression.
 Note  the variables are modified  as they normally would in a program, and when the expression is  evaluated the